 Prepare to be Shocked: Tim Ferriss' Favourite Brain Enhancer is Tea

 Nootropics are everywhere.
 Amongst entrepreneurs in the United States they’re near-ubiquitous, and hundreds of successful people have espoused the benefits they feel from various brain enhancing substances.
-Tim Ferriss is one of these people, shedding light on his most-used brain boosters in a YouTube video.
-However, contrary to what you might expect from a self-described ‘human guinea pig’, Ferriss prefers a mild method of cognitive enhancement.
+Tim Ferriss' brain is no exception - the leading author guided us through the cognitive enhancers he uses in a YouTube video.
+However contrary to what you might expect from a self-described ‘human guinea pig’, Tim Ferriss doesn't use Adderall, Modafinil* or any other pharmaceutical 'smart drugs'.
 Indeed, one of his favourite ways to help his mental performance is by drinking a very particular tea of South American origin.
 We’ll break down what it is and why it’s so helpful to Tim in the following few paragraphs!

-Mate has plenty of good effects on both body and mind.
+This is because mate has plenty of good effects on both body and mind.
 There is some evidence that mate might have antidepressant qualities, but this is largely speculative at the moment.
 More definitely, mate contains caffeine and choline, also present in BrainZyme supplements.
 These are two potent nootropics - caffeine, as you probably know, promotes alertness and helps to increase energy levels.
 Choline, on the other hand, is the precursor to acetylcholine, a vital neurotransmitter.
-Amongst regular consumers of ‘smart drugs’, a source of choline is frequently included alongside pharmaceutical nootropics*, as many of these drugs rely on acetylcholine to produce their effects.
+Amongst regular consumers of ‘smart drugs’ like Adderall*, a source of choline is frequently included as many of these drugs rely on acetylcholine to produce their effects.

 Furthermore, the polyphenols present in yerba mate are believed to help protect neurons following seizures.
 These neuroprotective effects might be another of the factors behind mate being perceived as an effective cognitive enhancer, and its past as a medicinal tea in South America.